gziebold71/playwright-plex/README.md

  npm init playwright@latest --yes -- --quiet --browser=chromium --browser=firefox --browser=webkit --gha
  ```

+ - create an .env file in the root directory and populuate with your plex user name and password

 ## Run tests

 To run the test suite in headless mode, use the following command: